Towards Contextual Sensitive Data Detection: Results

 We present a comprehensive evaluation of our proposed framework for contextually sensitive data detection in tabular datasets, through type- and domain-contextualization.
-Type Contextualization experiments instrumented by the detect-then-reflect mechanism are focused on personal-identifiable information (PII) and Domain Contextualization instrumented by the retrieve-then-reflect mechanism which focus on less standard data semantics through a humanitarian case-study.
+Type Contextualization experiments instrumented by the detect-then-reflect mechanism are focused on personal-identifiable information (PII) and Domain Contextualization instrumented by the retrieve-then-detect mechanism which focuses on domain-specific sensitivity through a case-study with humanitarian data experts.